BackofenLab/CRISPRidentify/README.md

 ##### Classification parameters

---model "Model to use"
+* `--model [8/9/10/ALL]`

 Takes values: 8, 9, 10, ALL and specifies the classification model.
-The default value is ALL.
+The default value is `ALL`.
-If the value "ALL" is picked for the flag the certainty score will be calculated as average between all three available models.
+If the value `ALL` is picked for the flag the certainty score will be calculated as average between all three available models.

 For example: